Since leaving college, Paul has worked in a variety of roles, including: painter and decorator, general handyman, and freelance writer.

 5. Ask Another Professional That You Trust

-If you have had a good experience from another professional, such as the person who fixed your A/C unit, washing machine, or roof, ask them if they can recommend any plumbers.
+If you have had a good experience with another professional, such as the person who fixed your A/C unit, washing machine, or roof, ask them if they can recommend any plumbers.
 If they work for an established business, it's likely that they will have some good contacts to share.

 6. Make Sure They Are Licensed and Insured